magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/food_samma-samadhi-detachment.md

 like this.
 Please make an effort with it.

 [^1]: The level of nothingness, one of the ‘formless absorptions’,
-    sometimes called the seventh , or absorption.
+    sometimes called the seventh *jhāna*, or absorption.

 [^2]: Bimba, or Princess Yasodharā, the Buddha’s former wife; Rāhula,
     his son.